 Diversity and a balanced work force in terms of gender, is recognized as a strength and an advantage.
-Fair employment practices following local norms, laws and collective bargaining agreements is the basic standard in all Kitron entities. for each employee.
+Fair employment practices following local norms, laws and collective bargaining agreements is the basic standard in all Kitron entities.

+Health and safety in the working environment are very important to Kitron and is to be ensured to provide for each employee.
 Kitron opposes discrimination in any form, e.g., due to race, nationality, gender, sexual orientation or religion.
 Kitron also opposes any form of trafficking and purchase of sexual services.
 No form of discrimination, harassment or bullying is tolerated.
 We are here to offer a working environment where it is possible to combine work, career, family life and spare time.